South London derby: All-time results

 The table includes all competitive first-team games played between the London rivals.
-From the first game played between Crystal Palace and Millwall on 17 November 1906, to the most recent South London derby played by newly promoted Sutton United.
+From the first game played between Crystal Palace and Millwall on 17 November 1906, to the most recent South London derby played by newly promoted Bromley.
 Defunct club Wimbledon's results are included in a separate table below.

 Crossing the divides

 Managers

 Jimmy Seed, Alan Mullery, Iain Dowie, Ian Holloway and Alan Pardew have all permanently managed two South London clubs.
 Seed was in charge of Charlton for 23 years from 1933 to 1956, leading them to one of the most successful periods of their history, with successive promotions to the top-flight and an FA Cup Final win in 1947.
 He was sacked in 1956 after a bad run of form and took over at Millwall in 1958.
 Seed's start at The Den was poor, with the team going nine matches without a win.
 The team finished in 23rd place in Division Three (south).
 The following year saw The Lions playing in the new Fourth Division in which they finished 9th.
 Seed resigned at the end of that season, but stayed with the club as a director until his death on 16 July 1966.

 Alan Mullery was in charge of Charlton from 1981 to 1982 and left to take the helm at Crystal Palace, where he remained manager until 1984.
 Theo Foley was Charlton manager from 1970 to 1974 and was briefly in charge of Millwall as a caretaker manager in 1977.
 Steve Gritt, who was joint-manager at Charlton with Alan Curbishley from 1991 to 1995, was also caretaker at Millwall briefly in 2000.
 Lennie Lawrence was Charlton's manager from 1982 to 1991 and was assistant manager at Crystal Palace, before joining former manager Dougie Freedman at Bolton Wanderers.

 Iain Dowie was in charge of Crystal Palace between 21 December 2003 and 22 May 2006, when he was allowed to resign from his post, apparently to return to northern England because his wife was homesick.
 However, eight days later Premier League club Charlton unveiled Dowie as their new manager.
 Simon Jordan, Palace's chairman, immediately issued Dowie with a writ, claiming that he had misled him about his reasons for leaving the club; Dowie, however, insisted this was not the case, and was publicly backed by Charlton chief executive Peter Varney, who branded the writ "a sad and pathetic publicity stunt", and chairman Richard Murray, who was adamant that his legal team could find no grounds for the writ to be upheld, and suggested that there may be more personal reasons behind the writ being issued.
 The case was heard in the High Court in the summer of 2007 where a judge ruled that Dowie had lied when negotiating his way out of his contract.
 His spell at Charlton was largely unsuccessful and they parted company on 13 November 2006, after just 15 games in charge.